 I usually travel off season, avoiding crowds, overpriced accommodation, and the dizzy summertime vacation scene.
 Tourist-frenzied streets aren’t appealing, but I enjoy talking with happy holidaymakers at neighborhood tavernas.

 Long walks are challenging in the heat, so I’m frequenting leafy, shaded areas.
-Fortunately, Athens has almost as many parks as historical artifacts, and in addition to their lush flora, some display impressive sculptings and monuments.
+Fortunately, Athens has almost as many parks as historical artifacts, and some display impressive sculptings and monuments amidst their lush flora.